-During the recent 2018 spring break, the ninety-four year old Cobb Hall clock was reinstalled on the east elevation of Cobb Hall.
-The clock has been fully restored to its original brilliance and keeps accurate time for the first time in many years.
+The ninety-four year old Cobb Hall clock was fully restored and reinstalled on the east elevation of Cobb Hall.
+The clock keeps accurate time for the first time in many years.
 Restoration was orchestrated by FS Senior Manager Building Envelope & Campus Trades, Barry O’Quinn, who enjoys these types of restoration projects.

 The first phase began last fall by carefully removing the clock from Cobb Hall’s façade, crating and shipping it to a firm in New Jersey selected to undertake the process.
 The restoration required over four months of work, beginning with a thorough inspection and evaluation of the clock mechanism and components by master clockmakers.
 The internal mechanism was completely rebuilt.
 The ironwork face of the clock was inspected and necessary repairs including repainting and gold leafing for the numerals was completed.
 The clock was crated and shipped back to Chicago where O’Quinn managed the reinstallation.

 Before the repair, most people stopped noticing the broken antique clock on Cobb Hall’s façade since it had no functional purpose.
 In 2014, the famous University of Chicago scavenger hunt tie-breaker included the question, “According to the clock on Cobb Hall, what is the (perpetual) time?”
 Winning participants noted that the clock was perpetually stuck at 9:00.